Appdynamics/tibco-ems-monitoring-extension/README.md

 ## Introduction

-An AppDynamics Machine Agent add-on to report metrics from a Tibco EMS Server and its queues.
+An AppDynamics Machine Agent extensionm to report metrics from a Tibco EMS Server and its queues.

 Tibco EMS is messaging middleware that provides persistent queues as well as a